 Shame is a powerful master!
 It often makes us afraid.
 Shame makes it difficult to move forward in our lives.
 When we feel shame, life loses all joy and becomes a hopeless struggle.

 Recently, a politician was named in a corruption scandal.
 His reputation was ruined and he felt great shame.
 He took his own life, thinking that his death would free his family from the shame he created.

 Suicide is not an answer to shame!
-Instead it only creates more hurt.
-God understands that as people, that many of our actions often cause us to feel shame.
+Instead, it only creates more hurt.
+God understands that as people, many of our actions often cause us to feel shame.
 Shame can be caused by wrong actions that the Bible calls “sin.”
 Sin destroys everything it touches and leaves us feeling empty and alone.

-When we sin, we feel great shame and pain in ourselves, our families and God Himself.
+When we sin, we feel great shame and pain – in ourselves, our families, and God Himself.
 Sin causes shame and the penalty for sin is death.

 God understands the shame problem.
 He sent His only Son into the world to solve that problem for us.
 Jesus Christ paid the penalty for our sins and released us from our shame once and for all.
-When Jesus died on the cross, He cancelled our sin debts and made forgiveness for each of us possible.
+When Jesus died on the cross, He canceled our sin debts and made forgiveness for each of us possible.